Aditya-dom/Rusty-arsenal/mmapper-rs/README.md

 # Manual Mapper

-A manual mapper written in Rust
+A manual mapper written in Rust.

 ## USAGE
 ```